It used to be that blogs looked like blogs and websites looked like websites. One could easily tell the difference.

 You can try the Detector yourself by visiting this link:

-If you use a browser such as Firefox or Chrome and want to be able to instantly tell if the sites that you are visiting are WordPress sites, then Wappalyzer is a useful add-on to add to your web browser.
+If you use a web browser like Firefox or Google Chrome and would like to be able to see if the sites that you are visiting are powered by WordPress, then Wappalyzer is a useful add-on for your web browser.

-Wappalyzer helps you identify what software is installed in the sites while you are browsing.
+Wappalyzer helps you identify what type of software is installed on the sites you are visiting.

 According to their website …